The Executive Remuneration Review: India

 iv Anti-hedging rules

-The Reserve Bank of India has issued the Guidelines on Compensation of Whole Time Directors/Chief Executive Officers/Material Risk Takers and Control (RBI Guidelines), applicable to private sector banks including local area banks, small finance banks and payments banks.
+The Reserve Bank of India has issued the Guidelines on Compensation of Whole Time Directors/Chief Executive Officers/Material Risk Takers and Control Function Staff (the RBI Guidelines), applicable to private-sector banks including local area banks, small finance banks and payments banks.

 Per the RBI Regulations, banks are not to permit employees to insure or hedge their compensation structure to offset the risk alignment effects embedded in their compensation arrangement.
 The RBI Guidelines call upon the banks to enforce the same by establishing appropriate compliance arrangements.